H\"older regularity for collapses of point vortices: Proofs of Hölder regularity in the plane: Theorems and .

-According to the Proposition~\ref{prop:prevent collapse}, this cannot hold as soon as $T-t_n \leq C\eta^{\alpha+1}$.
-We have our contradiction. \end{proof} It is natural to call an element $P\in \mP$ a \emph{cluster of collision}.
-With this convergence property, we can state the conclusive lemma:
+According to Proposition~\ref{prop:prevent collapse}, this cannot hold as soon as $T-t_n \leq C_2\eta^{\alpha+1}$.
+We have our contradiction. \end{proof} The elements of $\mP$ are called the~\emph{clusters of collisions} since $i,j$ belong to the same $P$ if and only if the associated point-vortices $x_i(t)$ and $x_j(t)$ are going to collide.
+With this convergence property, we can state the final lemma: